ArthurGareginyan/rss-feed-icon-for-specificfeedscom/readme.txt

 === RSS Feed Icon for SpecificFeeds.com ===
 Contributors: Arthur Gareginyan
+Tags: rss, feed, feeds, rss feed, rss feeds, button, icon, follow, RSS2Email, subscribe, subscription, email subscription, newsletter, newsletters, email newsletter, email newsletters, specificfeeds.com, specificfeeds, specific feeds, feedburner alternative, иконка, значок, кнопка
-Tags: specificfeeds.com, specificfeeds, specific feeds, icon, rss, feed, rss feed, иконка, значок, Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=8A88KC7TFF6CS Requires at least: 3.9
+Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=8A88KC7TFF6CS
+Requires at least: 3.9
-Tested up to: 4.6
+Tested up to: 4.7
-Stable tag: 3.2
+Stable tag: 3.3
 License: GPL3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-This plugin allows you to simply add RSS feed icon by SpecificFeeds.com in any place of your web-site.
+Easily add the RSS feed icon by SpecificFeeds.com in any place of your website.
+It will be responsive and compatible with all major browsers.
+It will work with any theme!

 == Description ==
-An easy to use and lightweight WordPress plugin that lets you easily add RSS feed icon which connected to SpecificFeeds.com with the shortcode in any place of your web-site.
+An easy to use and lightweight WordPress plugin that lets you easily add RSS feed icon which connected to SpecificFeeds.com with the shortcode in any place of your website.

-[SpecificFeeds.com](http://www.specificfeeds.com) allows your visitors to receive messages from your Blog/RSS Feed by email.
+The plugin is based on the service [SpecificFeeds.com](http://www.specificfeeds.com).
+SpecificFeeds allows your visitors to receive messages from your Blog/RSS Feed by email.
+You can access all information (such as emails and statistics) about your subscribers if you connect your feed to a SpecificFeeds account.
 It's 100% free and also has several other benefits.

 To use, enter your personal link from SpecificFeeds.com, choose icon and click "Save Changes".
 Then you can put shortcode [specificfeeds-icon] in needed place.
 It's that simple!
+If you want more options then tell me and I will be happy to add it.

 = Features =

+* Responsive
+* Retina support
+* Cross Browser Compatible (work smooth in any modern browser)
-* Shortcode for displaying the RSS feed link
+* Simple shortcode for displaying the SpecificFeeds icon
 * 13 official icons from SpecificFeeds.com
+* Ability to set the size of icon
 * Ready for translation (POT file included)

+**Coming soon:**

+* Universal SpecificFeeds link (click-to-follow.me)

 = Translation =